dbauer23/mobaConverterGo/README.md

 1. **From sdtin**
 In its default mode moba-converter-go expects json data from stdin until EOF.
 The easiest way to achieve this is to pipe data from another tool to moba-converter-go.
-This is very helpful when obtaining the session data from another tool via an api wrapper.
+This is very helpful when obtaining the session data using a script and now want to create a mxtsessions file.

 Example:
 ```bash